tranquilit/WAPT-Documentation/source/wapt-concept/index.rst

 A package is easily transportable.

-Here is how a WAPT package looks like:
+Here is how a WAPT package looks :

 .. figure:: ../wapt-common-resources/wapt-package-structure.png
   :align: center